TimVincii/Terrastorage/README.md

 * **Sort Inventory** - Sorts the items in the player's inventory.
 * **Quick Stack To Nearby Storages** - Finds all nearby storages and performs the Quick Stack operation on each.

-✳️ The sorting method for both Sort Items and Sort Inventory is controlled by a single configurable setting.
+✳️ The sorting method for both **Sort Items** and **Sort Inventory** is controlled by a single configurable setting.

-✳️ By default, the Quick Stack To Nearby Storages feature only considers storages within the player's line of sight, this is configurable.
+✳️ By default, the **Quick Stack To Nearby Storages** feature only considers storages within the player's line of sight, this is configurable.

-✳️ The Quick Stack To Nearby Storages feature includes an animation where items fly from the player to the storage.
-Both the animation length and the time between flying items are configurable.
+✳️ The **Quick Stack To Nearby Storages** feature includes an animation where items fly from the player to the storage.
+Both the animation length and the time interval between flying items are configurable.

 ⏺️ Favorite items will not be moved by **Sort Inventory** or modified by **Quick Stack To Nearby Storages**.